Ledgerback/Platform-Coop/Web3-and-Coops/Possible Synergies.md

 15. Data Cooperatives using data platforms such as Ocean Protocol, Streamr, and SingularityNet
 16. A platform cooperative developing intelligent assistants which are accessible on a blockchain
 17. A platform cooperative offering data storage or pinning services on a distributed data storage provider such as the InterPlantery File System, Siacoin, and Filecoin.
-18. WIR bank creating a DeFi product (specifically, a mutual credit network), and a DAO to manage such a project.
+18. WIR bank creating a DeFi product (specifically, a mutual credit network) that is accessible to individuals, cooperatives, or both, and a DAO to manage such a project (for multi-stakeholder considerations).
 19. A cooperative-based custodian for cryptocurrency wallets (i.e., a crypto-custodian).
 20. A cooperative offering a client for a blockchain protocol.
 21. A cooperative federation creating a blockchain protocol and allowing cooperative members to create clients for the blockchain protocol.